Cartilage repair gel gives injuries a sporting chance

 Work has just commenced on an injectable hybrid-hydrogel that mimics chondrocytes, the cells that are found in cartilage.

-Professor Fariba Dehghani says the team is targeting these cells because they are responsible for producing and maintaining the structure of cartilage but until now have been extremely hard to repair when damaged.
+Chief investigator on the project, Associate Professor Fariba Dehghani, from the Faculty of Engineering and Information Technologies, says the team is targeting these cells because they are responsible for producing and maintaining the structure of cartilage but until now have been extremely hard to repair when damaged.

-Sports injuries similar to those affecting cricketers or rugby league and soccer players for example could potentially be permanently repaired by the tissue engineering techniques being developed by the team.
+Sports injuries similar to those affecting cricketers or rugby league and soccer players for example could potentially be permanently repaired by the tissue engineering techniques being developed by the team, says Professor Dehghani.

 The research team's work has been supported by a 2012 Australian Research Council grant.